elugens/hello-javascript/docs/browser-related-questions/browser-events/browser-events-doc.md

 ---

-### Explain the function and syntax of the EventTarget addEventListener method.
+### Explain the function and syntax of the EventTarget addEventListener method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The EventTarget method addEventListener(event, target, options) sets up a function that will be called whenever the specified event is delivered to the target.
-Common targets are Element, Document, and Window, but the target may be any object that supports events (such as XMLHttpRequest).
+  <div><strong>Interview Response:</strong> The EventTarget method addEventListener(event, target, options) sets up a function call whenever the specified event gets delivered to the target.
+Typical targets are Element, Document, and Window, but the target may be any object that supports events (such as XMLHttpRequest).
     </div><br />
   <div><strong className="codeExample">Syntax:</strong><br /><br />